-For the year ended December 31, 2022, right-of-use asset and lease liability is as follows (in thousands):
+For the year ended December 31, 2023, right-of-use asset and lease liability is as follows (in thousands):

 Right-of-use assets:

-Operating leases \$ 117
+Operating leases \$ 71

 Lease Liabilities:

-Operating leases \$ 116
+Operating leases \$ 59

-For the year ended December 31, 2022, the total lease cost is as follows for the period ending (in thousands):
+For the year ended December 31, 2023, the total lease cost is as follows for the period ending (in thousands):

-Operating lease costs \$ 62 ----------------------- ---- ----
+Operating lease costs \$ 67 ----------------------- ---- ----

-Future undiscounted lease payments for the new operating lease with a remaining term of 2 years as of December 31, 2022 is as follows (in thousands):
+Future undiscounted lease payments for the new operating lease with a remaining term of 1 year as of December 31, 2023 is as follows (in thousands):

-2023 \$ 58

-2024 59

-Total undiscounted lease payments \$ 117
+Total undiscounted lease payments \$ 59

-Less: imputed interest (1)
+Less: imputed interest

-Net Lease Liabilities \$ 116
+Net Lease Liabilities \$ 59

 Operating Leases: The Company acts as lessor for leases of certain branch properties and equipment under operating leases.
 Payments terms are generally fixed.
 Leases are typically payable in monthly installments.
 Leases do not contain purchase options that allow the customer to acquire the leased assets at or near then end of the lease.
-Rental income was \$119 and \$133 for 2022 and 2021, respectively.
+Rental income was \$119 for both 2023 and 2022.
 Future minimum rental income for the next five years are as follows:

-NOTE 17 - SUBSEQUENT EVENT
+NOTE 17 - SUBSEQUENT EVENTS

-Management has evaluated subsequent events through March 27, 2023, which is the date the consolidated financial statements were available to be issued.
+Management has evaluated subsequent events through March 22, 2024, which is the date the consolidated financial statements were available to be issued.